 In this chapter, you should go over the findings of the study or project, compare them to those of other studies, consider if more research is necessary, and offer suggestions that may be implemented.

 This is how to style and how to write an abstract for a post.
-Following these detailed guidelines and techniques will enable you to become an incredible report writer.
+Following these detailed guidelines and techniques will make you an incredible report writer.